codegeass56/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Created using HTML, CSS and JavaScript
+Created using HTML, CSS and JavaScript.
+Currently, not compatible with mobile devices.

 Features:
 1. Draw on the grid in shades.
 Coloring a square 10 times will fill it.